Toward Long-Term and Archivable Reproducibility: Proposed criteria for longevity

 \section{Proposed criteria for longevity}

-The main premise here is that starting a project with a robust data management strategy (or tools that provide it) is much more effective, for researchers and the community, than imposing it just before publication \cite{austin17,fineberg19}.
-In this context, researchers play a critical role \cite{austin17} in making their research more Findable, Accessible, Interoperable, and Reusable (the FAIR principles).
+The main premise here is that starting a project with a robust data management strategy (or tools that provide it) is more effective, for researchers and the community, than imposing it just before publication\cite{austin17,fineberg19}.
+In this context, researchers play a critical role\cite{austin17} in making their research more Findable, Accessible, Interoperable, and Reusable (the FAIR principles\footnote{FAIR originally targeted data.
+Work is ongoing to adopt it for software through initiatives like FAIR4RS (FAIR for Research Software).}).
 Simply archiving a project workflow in a repository after the project is finished is, on its own, insufficient, and maintaining it by repository staff is often either practically unfeasible or unscalable.
-We argue and propose that workflows satisfying the following criteria can not only improve researcher flexibility during a research project, but can also increase the FAIRness of the deliverables for future researchers:
+We argue and propose that workflows satisfying the following criteria can not only improve researcher flexibility during a research project, but can also increase the FAIRness of the deliverables for future researchers.

 \textbf{Criterion 1: Completeness.} A project that is complete (self-contained) has the following properties.
 (1) No \emph{execution requirements} apart from a minimal Unix-like operating system.
-Fewer explicit execution requirements would mean larger \emph{execution possibility} and consequently longer \emph{longevity}.
+Fewer explicit execution requirements would mean larger \emph{execution possibility} and consequently better \emph{longevity}.
 (2) Primarily stored as plain text (encoded in ASCII/Unicode), not needing specialized software to open, parse, or execute.
 (3) No impact on the host OS libraries, programs, and environment variables.
-(4) No root privileges to run (during development or post-publication).
+(4) No root privileges to run (during development or postpublication).
 (5) Builds its own controlled software with independent environment variables.
 (6) Can run locally (without an internet connection).
 (7) Contains the full project's analysis, visualization \emph{and} narrative: including instructions to automatically access/download raw inputs, build necessary software, do the analysis, produce final data products \emph{and} final published report with figures \emph{as output}, e.g., PDF or HTML.
 (8) It can run automatically, without human interaction.